hyperjiang/php-grpc-demo/README.md

 ## Generate source files

-Just run `./generate.sh` and you will generate the source files of Golang and PHP.
+Just run `./generate.sh` and it will generate the source files for Golang and PHP.

 ## Server